zksecurity/stwo-book/src/how-it-works/vcs/merkle_prover.md

 This section explains the prover of the Merkle commitment scheme, focusing on how columns are committed to compute a Merkle root and how the Merkle tree layers are constructed, as well as how to generate Merkle proofs (decommitments).

+Stwo represents the computation trace using multiple columns of different sizes.
+Rather than committing to each column in separate Merkle trees, Stwo uses a modified Merkle tree structure where all columns of different sizes are committed to using a single Merkle tree.
+We will describe the structure of this Merkle tree in this section.

 ## MerkleProver Structure

 The `MerkleProver` struct represents a prover for a Merkle commitment scheme.
 It stores all layers of the Merkle tree, where each layer contains the hash values at that level.